rfbergeron/bompiler/doc/IDEAS.md

 the complexity and mistakes that arise from this by having the current traversal create a list of the values of each member of the struct.

+## Single pass refactor
+Intermediate language generation will be performed in the same pass as lexing, parsing, and type checking.
+This will require a couple changes to the global state and also possibly to `ASTree`.

+### Jump statement tracking
+The break, continue, and selection stacks in the global state will store more information as follows:

+The continue/iteration stack will store:
+- the jump id of the statement it manipulates
+- a pointer to the label its jump targets

+The break stack will store:
+- the jump id of the statement it manipulates
+- a pointer to the end label its jump targets

+The selection/switch stack will store:
+- the jump id of the selection
+- a count of the number of case statements belonging to the switch statement
+- a pointer to the label of its default statement
+- a pointer to the label of the next case statement
+- the `TypeSpec*` for its controlling statement
+- a set containing all values of its case statements

+The reason the labels are included is so that the labels are not duplicated for each instruction that uses them.
+The label is malloced once and responsibility for the resource is passed on to the instruction holding the end and condition labels, to the case statement, or to the default statement.

+The latter two entries don't have anything to do with intermediate language generation, but are necessary for the compiler to operate according to the standard.
+Currently the compiler does not convert the constant expressions for case statements to the type of the controlling statement, nor does it report an error when multiple case statements have the same value after promotion.

+Including type information with switch statement entries will require a minor change to the parser to get the type of the controlling expression before the body of the switch statement is parsed.

+### `lyutils` additions
+Rather than have the parser call type checker functions, which then call intermediate language generation functions depending on the success or failure of the type checker, more functions will be introduced to `lyutils` and to the end of `parser.y` which call the type checker and assembly generator depending on command line flags and the success of the individual components.

+The names of these functions will have the form `produce_XXX`.
+These functions will respect the command line flags for skipping type checking and intermediate language generation.
+Intermediate language code will not be generated if type checking fails.

 ## Simpler structure handling
 Structure handling could be simplified, removing the need to have a second pass over the declarators of a structure's members.
 In this scheme, the members of a